RaffaelCH/EffectiveSoftwareTesting/assignment03/06-movie_streaming/Documentation.md

 ### CacheService
 - **Mocking Cache Operations**:
-The cache is an important aspect of the system that improves performance by reducing the need to fetch frequently accessed data repeatedly.
+The cache is important to performance by reducing the need to fetch frequently accessed data repeatedly.
-In our tests, we mock methods like `getDetails()` and `cacheDetails()` to test both cache hits and misses.
+In our tests, we change the return objects of `getDetails()` and `cacheDetails()`.
-This helps to verify that the `MovieStreamingManager` properly checks the cache before accessing the file system and correctly caches new data when necessary.
+This helps to verify that the `MovieStreamingManager` correctly checks the cache before accessing the file system and caches the data.

 ## Handling of Failures
 Testing how the system handles failures is as important as testing its successful operation.